 When Should You Visit Montana?
 We Break It Down By Season

-Most people think that the best time to visit Montana is in the summer between the months of June and August when the weather is warmer, or between December and March for ski season.
+Most people think that the best time to visit Montana is in the peak season of summer between the months of June and August when the weather is warmer, or between December and March for ski season.

-Weather in Montana can vary drastically from day to day and depending on which side of the Continental Divide you’re on.
+Before we get to each season, let’s talk about weather in Montana.
+The weather can vary drastically from day to day.
+It can also change a lot depending on which side of the Continental Divide you’re on.

-Montana east of the divide often has colder, windier winters but much warmer summers.
-West of the divide is slightly warmer than Eastern Montana in winter but has summers that are a bit cooler with chillier nights.
+Montana east of the divide often has colder and windier winters, but much warmer summers.
+West of the divide is slightly warmer than Eastern Montana in winter, but has summers that are a bit cooler with chillier nights.

-Where you’ll have sunshine to the east, valleys in Western Montana often have inversions during the winter that can make for cloudy days for weeks at a time.
+In winter for example, you might find bright sunshine to the east glaring off the snow, while valleys in Western Montana often get inversions during the winter that can make for cloudy days for weeks at a time.

 Because of this, no matter what time of year you visit Montana, you’ll want to make sure you have multiple layering options for clothes to adjust to quickly changing weather.